Mississippi Startup

 Not sure what Mississippi startup to form?
 We've brought together information on

-corporations, DBAs, LLCs, foreign corporations, and nonprofits so that you can make
+corporations, LLCs, foreign corporations, and nonprofits so that you can make your

 Incorporate in Mississippi

-in Mississippi is done by submitting Articles of Incorporation to the Secretary
+Incorporating is done by submitting Articles of Incorporation to the Secretary of

 As long as all of the corporate formalities are followed, there is no suspicion